jacqinthebox/chef-presentation/README.md

 vagrant up --provider parallels
 ```

-(Unfortunately I do not have an Hyper-V box yet)

-## Presentation tricks
+## Presentation tricks using the terminal
 * Clean up the line: You can use Ctrl+U to clear up to the beginning.
 * Clean up the line: Ctrl+A Ctrl+K to wipe the current line in the terminal
 * Cancel the current command/line: Ctrl+C.